BaiyangZhang/oldBlog/_posts/2022-11-17-Basic-Cumutative-Algebra-Class-1.md

 - A *prime element* is an element which is not zero or a unit (defined next), satisfying $p | ab$ implies that $p | a$ or $p|b$, where $p|a$ means $p$ divides $a$.
 - A unit of a ring is an invertible element for the multiplication of the ring.
 That is, an element $u$ of a ring is a unit if there exists $v$ in the same ring such that $uv = vu =1$.

-A question people usually ask about these rings is: Is it a Unique Factorization Domain, U.F.D. for short?
-Meaning that can every element in it be uniquely factorized as a product of primes up to order units.